-Rotorua Lakes Council is undertaking a decision-making process to resolve how treated municipal wastewater from the City of Rotorua (Bay of Plenty) should be discharged after 2019, when irrigation operations at the Land Treatment System (LTS) in the Whakarewarewa Forest are scheduled to cease.
+Rotorua Lakes Council is undertaking a decision-making process to resolve how treated municipal wastewater from the city of Rotorua (Bay of Plenty) should be discharged after 2019, when irrigation operations at the Land Treatment System (LTS) in the Whakarewarewa Forest are scheduled to cease.

-Six main options and several associated sub-options for enhanced wastewater treatment and/or land treatment were investigated.
+Six main options for enhanced wastewater treatment are proposed, with several additional sub-options.
 The options involve varying grades of treatment to enhance the removal of nutrients from the wastewater relative to current treatment performance.
-Six potential treated wastewater discharge locations have been identified from three sites which include: in the lower reach of the Puarenga Stream, on the lake shoreline near Sulphur Bay, and an offshore discharge on the lake bed 2 km to the north of the Puarenga Stream mouth.
+Six potential treated wastewater discharge locations have been identified at sites; these are: in the lower reach of the Puarenga Stream, on the lake shoreline near Sulphur Bay, and on the lake bed 2 km to the north of the Puarenga Stream mouth.

 From an environmental perspective, it is important to consider the potential impacts of discharging nutrients to the lake because additions of nutrients can cause undesirable ecological effects such as excess algae growth.
 Such effects are associated with a process called eutrophication.
-The assessment also considered potential effects related to nitrogen toxicity, dissolved oxygen and the growth of algae attached to the bed of the Puarenga Stream for a discharge to this stream, as well as impacts on the lake.
-Potential risks to human health risk were examined by considering summary data of projected bacteria concentrations in the treated wastewater that were provided for this initial assessment stage.
-A full and detailed assessment of public health risks associated with bacterial contamination was not undertaken; however, we provide details of issues that should be considered at later assessment stages.
+The assessment also considered potential effects on stream and lake health related to nitrogen toxicity, dissolved oxygen and the growth of algae attached to the bed of the Puarenga Stream.
+Potential effects on human health risk were examined by considering summary data of projected bacteria concentrations in the treated wastewater that were provided for this initial assessment stage.
+A full and detailed assessment of risks associated with bacterial contamination was not undertaken; however, we provide details of issues that should be considered at later assessment stages.

-Environmental computer modelling results showed that effects associated with lake eutrophication for each of the options would either be neutral or minor.
-In the lower Puarenga Stream, minor negative effects were predicted in relation to nitrogen toxicity and minor negative effects were predicted for dissolved oxygen concentrations, although this aspect of the assessment was based on a 'worst case scenario' of discharging treated wastewater in which there is no dissolved oxygen.
+Environmental computer modelling results showed that effects associated with lake eutrophication for each of the options would either be neutral or extremely minor.
+In the lower Puarenga Stream, very minor negative effects were predicted in relation to nitrogen toxicity and minor negative effects were predicted for dissolved oxygen concentrations, although this aspect of the assessment was based on a 'worst case scenario' of discharging treated wastewater in which oxygen is completely depleted.
 Neutral effects were predicted in relation to stream algae growth.
-It is important to note that effects to the Puarenga Stream are limited to a short (< 2 km) section of the stream downstream of State Highway 30 where the discharge would occur.
+It is important to note that effects to the Puarenga Stream are limited to a short (< 2 km) section of the stream downstream of State Highway 30.

 Further environmental computer modelling was undertaken to examine how treated wastewater is expected to disperse in the lake.
 Wind conditions were predicted to exert a major control on how discharged treated wastewater is dispersed in the lake.
-Results showed that the concentration of treated wastewater in lake water would generally be low (typically <1%) throughout the lake, including near-shore areas along Rotorua City lakefront.
+Results showed that the concentration of treated wastewater in lake water would generally be low (typically <1%) throughout the lake, including near-shore areas along Rotorua city lakefront.
 Higher concentrations were predicted to occur in Sulphur Bay for a scenario of discharge to Puarenga Stream.
 Immediately offshore of the stream mouth, these may be up to ~25% but would more typically be closer to 10%.
-Discharge to the lake shoreline site was predicted to result in lower concentrations near the outfall because the site is nearer the mouth of Sulphur Bay, which promotes slightly increased mixing.
-Offshore discharge to the lake bed was predicted to result in the lowest concentrations in surface waters and at near-shore locations.
-Discharge at this site was, however, predicted to sometimes result in localised high concentrations (>70%) of treated wastewater near the bed of the lake, around the discharge site.
-This could occur during times in the summer, when the treated wastewater is expected to be cooler than the lake water, and would therefore be initially confined to bottom waters immediately following discharge.
+Discharge to the lake shoreline site was predicted to result in lower concentrations near the outfall because the site is nearer the mouth of Sulphur Bay, which promotes slightly better mixing.
+Discharge to the lake bed was predicted to result in the lowest concentrations in surface waters and at near-shore locations.
+Discharge at this site was, however, predicted to sometimes result in high concentrations (>70%) of treated wastewater near the bed of the lake, around the discharge site.
+This could occur during times in the summer, when the treated wastewater is expected to be cooler that the lake water, and would therefore be initially confined to bottom waters immediately following discharge.